quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK Blocks:

-: An ACK block is encoded as a variable-length integer.
+: An ACK Block is encoded as a variable-length integer.
 The encoding of the ACK Block is described more in {{ack-blocks}}.